 We don’t want your water bill to be another thing you have to worry about this time of year.
 Here are some tips to help you save time and money this holiday season.

 Sign Up for the Cleveland Water Web Portal

 Expecting guests?
 One person uses 80-100 gallons of water each day!
 Prevent any surprises on your bill by keeping an eye on your water usage with the Cleveland Water web portal.

 By creating an account at my.clevelandwater.com, you can easily view your actual water usage down to the hour.
 Knowing how much water you use, as well as when you use it, is an essential step in saving water and therefore costs.

 And you can save yourself time by signing up for automatic payments, leak detection alerts, and payment reminders.

 Find and Fix Leaks

-Holiday guests mean bathrooms experience heavier than normal usage, which makes your fixtures and plumbing more prone to leaks.
+Holiday guests mean bathrooms and fixtures experience more use, which can make your plumbing more prone to leaks.
 A leaking toilet can waste as much as 200 gallons per day!